List of Major League Baseball career putouts leaders: Third Basemen

 As strikeout totals have risen in baseball, the frequency of other defensive outs including ground outs has declined; as a result, putout totals for third basemen have likewise declined, and all but three of the top 25 career leaders began their careers prior to 1961 even though career lengths for third basemen have steadily increased since 1920; eight of the top 13 began their careers before 1925.
 Through 2022, only four of the top 63 single-season totals have been recorded since 1929, only four of the top 138 since 1957, and only six of the top 499 since 1976.
 Brooks Robinson is the all-time leader in career putouts as a third baseman with 2,697; he is the only third baseman with more than 2,500 career putouts.

-Nolan Arenaldo, the active leader in putouts as a third baseman and 73rd all-time.
+Nolan Arenaldo, the active leader in putouts as a third baseman and tied for 62nd all-time.

 Jimmy Collins held the major league record for 65 years.

 Eddie Yost led the American League in putouts a record eight times.

 Pie Traynor holds the National League record.

 Billy Nash held the National League record for 37 years.

 Home Run Baker held the American League record for 41 years.